dasch-swiss/dsp-api/docs/05-internals/design/api-admin/administration.md

 A user becomes implicitly a member of such a group by satisfying certain conditions:

 - **knora-admin:UnknownUser**:
-  Any user who has not logged into Knora is automatically assigned to this group.
+  Any user who has not logged into the DSP is automatically assigned to this group.
   Group IRI: `http://www.knora.org/ontology/knora-admin#UnknownUser`

 - **knora-admin:KnownUser**:
-  Any user who has logged into Knora is automatically assigned to this group.
+  Any user who has logged into the DSP is automatically assigned to this group.
   Group IRI: `http://www.knora.org/ontology/knora-admin#KnownUser`